pauljbernard/SWEAgent/README.md

 ## ⚙️ Configuration

-DeepRepo uses environment variables for configuration.
+opendeepwiki uses environment variables for configuration.
 Create a `.env` file in the project root (you can copy `.env.example`).

 **Required:**